prof18/marcogomiero.com/content/talks/2024/hi-meet-kmp-appdevcon.md

 location: "Appdevcon"
 performDate: 2024-03-15
 eventUrl: https://appdevcon.nl/session/hi-have-you-met-kotlin-multiplatform/
 summary: "Kotlin Multiplatform is getting more and more hype every day.
-It started as an experimental technology, then alpha, beta and now it's on the path of becoming stable.
+It started as an experimental technology, then alpha, beta, and now it's finally stable.
 <br><br>
 We constantly read of new companies and teams that are using KMP for experiments and production projects alike.
 And we're left wondering: why pick KMP over any other cross-platform solution?
 How to approach it?
 And, most importantly, is it possible to start using it in existing projects?
 <br><br>